-The longest recorded prayer in the Old Testament is Nehemiah Chapter 9.
+The longest recorded prayer in the First Testament is Nehemiah Chapter 9.
 Part of that prayer is about how the people are looking back, reflecting on the past with gratitude and thanking God for what he had done (verses 7-31).

-The second segment of Chronicles’ (the second book) story turns the focus away from the north to the southern Kingdom.
+The second segment of Chronicles’ (the second book) turns its focus away from the north to the southern Kingdom.
 The split of these two kingdoms has been called great divorce of Israel.
 The North, whose tribes were ungodly kings continue in their ways.
 Second Chronicles focuses on the southern kings who tried to follow in the spiritual footsteps of the house of David.
 There was a total of 39 total kings between the two kingdoms with the northern kingdom defeating themselves after 19 different crowns in their dynasty.
 This book is a commentary on the spiritual characteristics of David’s dynasty.

 The temple, prominently mentioned in this book, symbolizes Jesus with the comparisons in the New Testament (Mt.
 12:6, Jn.
 2:19, and Rev. 21:22).
 That last verse states: “I did not see a temple in the city, because the Lord God Almighty and the Lamb are its temple.”
 That’s a new thought introduced: Our transient God is not found in a physical structure of a temple.
 Our human bodies are also referred to a temple (1Cor.
 6:19-20) with the Holy Spirit left to guide us until Christ’s return.
 Seeds of God being everywhere and not only in an ark or temple now begin to germinate in the hearts and minds of believers.
 I previously did not like using the word abstract to define the Holy Spirit, until I looked at the definition more closely.
 Abstract means existing but not having a physical or concrete existence, something separate from something else.
 The triune God is separate from us because it is Holy yet Jesus left one part of it with us.
 Just as the Holy Spirit embodies Christ-like attributes to dwell within us, it gives us a means of the incarnation of Him.